 Kid Tip: The accessible entrance is on the right side of the building.
 You can’t take strollers into the exhibition, but you can leave them in the cloakroom.

-THE NEW YORK PUBLIC LIBRARY: WINNIE THE POOH EXHIBITION | INTERIOR DESIGN | THE LIONS OUTSIDE
+THE NEW YORK PUBLIC LIBRARY: WINNIE THE POOH EXHIBITION & THE LIONS OUTSIDE

 Visiting Grand Central Station

-Less than 10 10-minute walk from the library.
+Less than a 10-minute walk from the library.
 Grand Central Station is so beautiful, don’t forget to look up at the amazing constellation print ceiling.
 You can also visit the Whispering Gallery (located near the Oyster Bar) and hear each other whisper from across the room.

 GRAND CENTRAL TERMINAL